Ink/ios-picker/README.md

 		- We create a button, imageview, and a popover
 	- In `ViewController.m`
 		- We create an action when the button is pressed
-		- We also have two delgates that respond when the Filepicker is finished.
+		- We also have two delegates that respond when the Filepicker is finished.
 	- [ViewController.h Source](https://github.com/Filepicker/ios/blob/master/FilepickerDemo/FilepickerDemo/ViewController.h)
 	- [ViewController.m Source](https://github.com/Filepicker/ios/blob/master/FilepickerDemo/FilepickerDemo/ViewController.m)